 The Herbs and The Adventures of Parsley Classic BBC kid's animation by Michael Bond

-Whilst it's obviously true that all the human characters are accentuated charicatures,the race issue seems to put this one into a different ballpark.
+Whilst it's obviously true that all the human characters are accentuated charicatures,the race issue seems to put Pashana into a different ballpark.

-A human version of Sir Basil would probably find his boozey,airhead counterpart quite amusing.But I doubt Pashana would evoke the same response,if only because of his obligatory "goodness gracious me" comedy accent.Quite apart from his bed of nails,and a penchant for snake charming and a good curry.
+A human version of Sir Basil would probably find his boozey,airhead counterpart quite amusing.But I'm not so sure Pashana would evoke the same response,with his obligatory "goodness gracious me" comedy accent,bed of nails,and a penchant for snake charming and a good curry.

 Yes,they were shown on C4 as recently as the late 90's.(Even though you could probably get away with anything at 7am on a Sunday morning.)
 And,yes,they may well pop up on satellite or cable stations (same proviso) But I can't help feeling they're in a dusty box at Broadcasting House marked "too sensitive".Probably rubbing shoulders with the likes of "It Ain't Half Hot Mum",and Spike Milligan's "Q8" amongst others.